Renegade0/msfm/msfm/readme.txt

 Staff of the Magi with ranged attack and custom tweaks Firstly, this component adds ranged attack to the Staff of the Magi.
 You can choose melee or ranged the same way as it works for Staffs of Wizardry.
 The projectile has yellow color.
-Secondly, I decided to add an optional tweaks to it, that change the equipped invisibility to something else, so that doesnít tempt to exploit re-equipping all the time.
+Secondly, I decided to add an optional tweaks to it, that change the equipped invisibility to something else, so that doesn‚Äôt tempt to exploit re-equipping all the time.
 Ranged attack is added to each choice.
 Choices are following:
 -keep original
 -remove invisibility